Professional Rake and Trail Calculator

 Trail in inches

-Rear axle centerline to top of forks centerline, inches
+Rear axle centerline to centerline top of steering neck, inches

-Top of fork tube centerline to ground, inches
+Top of steering neck centerline to ground, inches